A superb Grade II listed Georgian house offering spacious accommodation, ideal for families and large groups.

 - Departure time: 10am

-"Cooking together in the spacious country-style kitchen using fresh produce collected from the impressive vegetable garden."Kirsty, Crabtree & Crabtree
+"Cooking together in the spacious country-style kitchen using lovely fresh ingredients from local producers."Kirsty, Crabtree & Crabtree